Frequently Asked Questions: Food Chemicals Codex (FCC)

 The FCC and standards from the Joint FAO/WHO Expert Committee on Food Additives (JEFCA) are both used throughout the world.
-The FCC supports ingredients that are not considered by JECFA–the FCC is a compendium for all food ingredients, while JECFA considers only "food additives" for inclusion in its compendium.
-Examples of substances included in the FCC but not JECFA are soybean oil, sucrose, fructose, and sodium chloride–substances considered by JECFA to be both foods and food ingredients, but not "food additives."
-Furthermore, the FCC considers for inclusion essential oils, functional food ingredients, and U.S. GRAS-Notified and GRAS-self–affirmed ingredients (the latter as a provisional FCC monograph until a regulatory decision has been sought and made).
-The broader range of ingredients supported by the FCC provides a compendium for the food industry that is often more comprehensive and more useful.
+The FCC is a more comprehensive compendium and includes ingredients that are not considered by JECFA.
+More specifically, the FCC is a compendium for all food ingredients, while JECFA considers only "food additives" for inclusion in its compendium.
+Examples of substances included in the FCC, but not in JECFA standards, are soybean oil, sucrose, fructose, and sodium chloride -- substances considered by JECFA to be foods or food ingredients, but not "food additives."
+Furthermore, the FCC considers for inclusion essential oils, functional food ingredients, and U.S. GRAS-Notified and GRAS-self-determined ingredients.
+The broader range of ingredients encompassed by the FCC generates a compendium for the food industry that is often considered more complete and more useful.

-The combination of reference standards and FCC monographs assists the food industry and analytical community in many ways:
+- The combination of USP Reference Standards and FCC monographs assists the food industry and the analytical community in the following ways:

-- Increased safety of food ingredients: Stringent identity criteria in the monograph, together with a real-life sample of the food ingredient, allow food manufacturers to identify any potential adulteration of a food ingredient and thus safeguard their products and ultimately the consumer.
-The analytical results of reference materials permit side–by–side comparison of this authentic material and any unknown material as a way to confirm the unknown material's identity and aid in excluding the presence of adulterating agents.
+- Increased safety of food ingredients: Stringent identity criteria in an FCC monograph, coupled with analytical testing of a USP Reference Standard (a real-life sample of the food ingredient), allow food manufacturers to identify any potential adulteration of a food ingredient and thus safeguard their products and, ultimately, the consumer.

-- Protection of the identity of food ingredients: Food ingredient producers that sponsor the development of a monograph and reference materials will enjoy additional protection of the authenticity of their product by always having an authentic sample publicly available.
-This authentic sample will allow any customer (prospective or current) to evaluate any other material for purity and authenticity, and thus increase the trust and safety in a food ingredient that is supported in such a transparent way.
+- Protection of the identity of food ingredients: Food ingredient producers that sponsor the development of a monograph and associated Reference Standard will enjoy additional protection of the identity of their product by helping to ensure that an authentic sample will be publicly available.
+This authentic sample will allow any customers (prospective or current) in the supply chain to evaluate their own materials for purity and authenticity, and thus increase the marketplace integrity of the food ingredient.

-- Enhanced reliability of analytical test results: Reference standards are frequently used by test laboratories to calibrate analytical methods or as quality control samples.
-Both uses will increase the reliability of analytical test procedures, aid in quality audits, and generally enhance the level of confidence in the test results.
+- Enhanced reliability of analytical test results: Reference Standards are frequently used by test laboratories to calibrate analytical methods or as quality control samples.
+Both uses help increase the reliability of analytical test procedures, aid in quality audits, and generally enhance the level of confidence in test results.

 The FCC and its Supplements are effective 90 days after publication.
 A table detailing the specific effective dates can be found in each of the printed products.

-With the sixth edition, FCC introduced a new online format with these convenient features:
+- Yes.
+With the First Supplement to the Tenth Edition, FCC introduced a new online format with these convenient features:

-- Same quality content found in the print version
+- Same quality content as in the print version

 - Keyword and advanced search functionality